 Nonprofit corporations are those corporations whose members or shareholders may not receive any of the monetary profits of the corporation.
-A nonprofit corporation must be able to fulfill its purpose without financial benefit to its members, director or officers, except as salaries and expenses.
+A nonprofit corporation must be able to fulfill its purpose without financial benefit to its members, directors, or officers, except as salaries and expenses.

 Many, but not all, nonprofit corporations have a charitable purpose.
 Charitable purposes are defined as the relief of poverty, the advancement and provision of education, including postsecondary education, the advancement of religion, the prevention and treatment of disease or injury, including mental retardation and mental disorders, governmental or municipal purposes, and any other purpose the accomplishment of which is recognized as important and beneficial to the public.